Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 IN

-Fancy watching 'Love on the Run' in the comfort of your own home?
-Finding a streaming service to buy, rent, download, or watch the François Truffaut-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the work for you.
+Set to enjoy 'Love on the Run' on your favorite screen?
+Finding a streaming service to buy, rent, download, or watch the François Truffaut-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.

-Interested in knowing what the movie's about?
+Let’s set the scene for you...
 Here's the plot: "Antoine is now 30, working as a proofreader and getting divorced from his wife.
 It's the first "no-fault" divorce in France and a media circus erupts, dredging up Antoine's past.
 Indecisive about his new love with a store clerk, he impulsively takes off with an old flame."

 'Love on the Run' is currently available to rent, purchase, or stream via subscription on Criterion Channel .